rabbitmq/rabbitmq-website/site/streams.md

   consumerTag -> { });
 </pre>

-The following snippet shows on to specify an specific offset to consume from:
+The following snippet shows on to specify a specific offset to consume from:

 <pre class="lang-java">
 channel.basicQos(100); // QoS must be specified